keinwort/dc3dd-starter/README.md

 http://www.heise.de/forum/heise-Security/Themen-Hilfe/Desinfect/forum-33383/
 https://shop.heise.de/katalog/ct-14-2015

 2.)
 License?
 GPL v2.0, as in orginal file.

 3.)
 What do i need to install? (i hope i put only needed progs ;) ) 3a.
-Mate Desktop (i prefer full extras):
+Mate Desktop (i prefer full extras)
-# apt-get install kali-defaults kali-root-login desktop-base mate-core mate-desktop-environment-extras
+~# apt-get install kali-defaults kali-root-login desktop-base mate-core mate-desktop-environment-extras

 3b. things the script needs
 ~# apt-get libteam-utils lshw exo-utils ruby-gtk2 ruby-libxml ruby-multi-xml

 3c. and of course, but it should be already there
 ~# apt-get install dc3dd

 4.)
 What do i need to run the script?
 4a. a folder for the logs, (it's hardcoded by now)